-Courtside Village is 68 acres which straddle Sebastopol Road, between the Santa Rosa Corporate Center and Wright Road.
+Courtside Village is 68 acres that straddle Sebastopol Road, between the Santa Rosa Corporate Center and Wright Road.

-On the Southern 33 acres, 156 homes and 8 Live/Work units surround a large tennis, swimming, gym, recreation center.
-Further complements to the Southern core area are a neighborhood school serving Kindergarten through 6th grades, a preschool/day care center, a church and civic center, and a deli/coffee shop.
+On the Southern 33 acres, 156 homes and 8 Live/Work units surround a large tennis facility,a swimming pool, a gym, and recreation center.
+Further complements to the Southern core area are a neighborhood school serving Kindergarten through 6th grades, a preschool/day-care center, a church and civic center, and a deli/coffee shop.